DFHack/dfhack/docs/dev/Lua API.rst

   Currently only one dream per unit is supported by Dwarf Fortress.
   Support for multiple dreams may be added in future versions of Dwarf Fortress.

+* ``dfhack.units.getReadableName(unit)``

+  Returns a string that includes the language name of the unit (if any), the race of the unit, and any syndrome-given descriptions (such as "necromancer").

 * ``dfhack.units.getStressCategory(unit)``

   Returns a number from 0-6 indicating stress.
 0 is most stressed; 6 is least.